bright/new-www/content/blog/microsoft-clarity-in-web-app-development-benefits-challenges-and-alternatives.md

 ## Microsoft Clarity Features

 That’s all for the disclaimers – let’s now discuss what Clarity actually offers.
 Clarity is widely used for website analytics, but it can also be used to **analyze web and mobile applications**.
-It supports Android, iOS and React Native apps, while [Flutter support is currently in beta testing](https://github.com/microsoft/clarity/issues/742).
+It supports Android, iOS,  React Native apps, and Microsoft has just announced that the Clarity Flutter SDK is now available to everyone as well, following the completion of beta testing.

 ### Session Recording